Technology Analyst

 Led a successful software upgrade project, ensuring minimal downtime and improved system performance.

-Q9.
-Explain Bubble Sort
+Q. Explain the Bubble Sort algorithm.

 Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.